faucetsdn/daq/docs/module_test.md

 ## Continous Testing

-Continuous testing of module-specific builds is handled through the `testing/test_modules.sh` script (as invoked by Travis).
+Continuous testing of module-specific builds is handled through the `testing/test_modules.sh` script (as invoked by [Github actions](https://github.com/faucetsdn/daq/actions)).
 Execution results are compared against the `testing/test_modules.out` file.
 To add a new test, add a few lines to the top of the test script and expected results to the output file.
 Every test module is required to be continously tested somewhere, either as part of `test_modules.sh` or elsewhere.